 They draw other damaged people, may be involved with crime or associate with other criminals, and don’t know how to take no for an answer if you try to set limits with them or exclude them from your life.
 It is better to avoid them than invite them in and try to rescind the invitation later.

 Be highly selective about who you associate with and avoid damaged people.
-Damaged individuals are those who are prone to violence, are emotionally immature, have poor impulse control, a low tolerance for frustration, poor coping, and active addiction.
+Damaged individuals are those who are prone to violence, are emotionally immature, have poor impulse control, a low tolerance for frustration, and poor coping.

 Ask yourself why you would want these people in your life.
 Are you going to fix them?
 Do you believe you can’t do any better?
 If you have a pattern or history of attracting losers, or abusive individuals, get to a good therapist and find out why you do this and how to change it.